GluuFederation/Log4J/README.md

 # Patching the Log4j vulnerability in Gluu Server

-## Versions covered: Gluu v4, v3 ( from 3.1.5 to 3.1.8 ), Community Edition, Cloud Native and Snapcraft.
+#### Gluu Server versions covered: Gluu v4, v3 ( from 3.1.5 to 3.1.8 ), Community Edition, Cloud Native and Snapcraft.
+#### Security Vulnerabilities: CVE-2021-45105, CVE-2021-45046 and CVE-2021-44228
+#### Log4j library versions affected: 2.1.6 and earlier
+&nbsp;

+## Overview:
+On December 17th, Apache announced critical vulnerabilities that would allow a malicious user access to a remote server to execute code.
+(Details can be found [here](https://logging.apache.org/log4j/2.x/index.html)) Apache has released an update to their Log4j (version 2.17.0) to eliminate this vulnerability, which requires updating the Log4j library in all installations.

 There are three methods to patch log4j in Gluu Server:
  - Using automated script